alizadanadir/airflow-ecommerce-etl-docker/readme.md

 nc -vz postgres 5432
 ```

 That's it.
-Now, can connect to the Airflow webserver and see the dag running.
+Now, can connect to the Airflow webserver at `localhost:8080` and see the dag running.